ChristianChimi/Financial-Analytics/readme.md

 After doing some pre-analytics steps (Date conversion, sorting by date, deleting strings characters and conversion to float) i found/did:

 - EDA:
-     - Correlation and scatterplot between NASDAQ, S&P500 and MSCI World
+     - Correlation and scatterplot between NASDAQ, S&P500 and MSCI World.
-     - Normalization of prices to efficiently plot NASDAQ, MSCI World and S&P500 on the same graphic
+     - Normalization of prices to efficiently plot NASDAQ, MSCI World and S&P500 on the same graphic.
-     - Comparison Indexes-Apple stock
+     - Comparison Indexes-Apple stock.
-     - Evaluation of volatily of the 4 products
+     - Evaluation of volatily of the 4 products.
      - Reflection on correlation between MSCI and EIMI indexes.
 Are we really diverisfying?

 - Deep learning: